The Church of England offers two great services of welcome – Thanksgiving and Baptism (Christening).

 How many families share a service?

-Due to the number of requests we receive, you might share a service with another family.
+Due to the number of requests we receive, you will usually share a service with another family.

 What about Godparents?